Finding the perfect gift is not always easy. And finding a gift during the Winter holiday season? Even worse.

 Decorate their home with a vintage travel ad or 2 featuring their favorite destination(s).

-If the above 100 gift ideas weren’t enough, here are a few more
+If the above 100 gifts for travelers weren’t enough, here are a few more

 First things first, if you’re gifting for Christmas, did you do up a stocking?